gaelicpommes/KrigMap-Pro/README.md

 - **Plotting**: Generate and customise plots directly within the application to visualise data and analysis results.

 # Getting Started with KrigMapPro
-- 1.Download the KrigMapPro.exe
+- Download the KrigMapPro.exe
-- 2.Read the guide (or be a wildcard and not read it)
+- Read the guide (or be a wildcard and not read it)
-- 3.Happy Kriging!
+- Happy Kriging!